irainia/go-project/README.md

 ### Ruby

-Ruby version `ruby 2.3.7` should be installed on the system.
+*Ruby is only required for [Install](#Install) only.* Ruby version `ruby 2.3.7` should be installed on the system.
 Go to [this link](https://www.ruby-lang.org/en/documentation/installation/) and follow the instruction to install it.
 To check if the installation is success, you can check the version by running the following command:

 ```bash
 ruby --version